Legal

 7.1.1 Power Allocation

-- Each colocation customer is allocated a specific amount of power usage based on their service plan.
-It's crucial to operate within these limits to ensure the stability and efficiency of the data center's power resources.
+• Each colocation customer is allocated a specific amount of power based on their service plan.

 7.1.2 Monitoring and Compliance

-- Power usage is monitored to ensure compliance with allocated limits.
-Customers consistently exceeding their power allocation may be subject to additional charges or may need to upgrade their service package to accommodate their power needs.
+• Power usage is monitored.
+Customers exceeding their allocation may be subject to additional charges or required to upgrade.

 7.1.3 Energy Efficiency

-For further details on accessing colocated equipment and additional terms, please refer to the Terms of Service (TOS) available at https://pdxnet.co.uk/tos.
+For further details on colocation access and additional terms, refer to the Terms of Service.

 8. IP Transit Services Policy